If you’re familiar with Vision Boards, you may have also made a Gratitude Board, but have you thought of the children you know?

 These items should be available at your local crafts store – or save yourself a trip to town and just click the links below to order from Amazon.com:

-- Canvas Board This one measures 16 x 20, but you’ll find canvas boards in a variety of sizes.
+- Canvas Board – The one at right measures 16 x 20, but you’ll find canvas boards in a variety of sizes.

 - Glue Stick (if you don’t already have some of these in your “junk” drawer!)